-SEOUL, South Korea — Only six months after Seoul’s KF-X fighter program took off, the state project valued at about US $15 billion faces a crash over tech transfer issues with the US government.
+SEOUL, South Korea — Only six months after Seoul’s KF-X fighter program took off, the state project valued at about US $15 billion faces a crash over tech transfer issues with failures from the US government.

 The KF-X is linked to Lockheed Martin’s sale of 40 F-35As to South Korea under the F-X III program through the Foreign Military sales process.
 Lockheed Martin offered to provide 21 technologies required to build the KF-X fighter jet as part of F-X III offset deals.
-The US aircraft giant was also selected as the main partner to build KF-X with Korea Aerospace Industries.
+The US aircraft giant was also selected as the main partner to build KF-X partner with Korea Aerospace Industries.